tlswg/external-psk-design-team/draft-dt-tls-external-psk-guidance.md

 violated, then the security properties of TLS are severely weakened.

-As discussed in {{use-cases}}, there are use cases where it is desirable for multiple clients or multiple servers share a PSK.
+As discussed in {{use-cases}}, there are use cases where it is desirable for multiple clients or multiple servers to share a PSK.
 If this is done naively by having all members share a common key, then TLS only authenticates the entire group, and the security of the overall system is inherently rather brittle.
 There are a number of